Convict Conditioning:

 - 1 warmup set

-- 3 sets with 30-second rest for each muscle group for the day using an “archer” variation with 3-4 second negatives on each rep. (archer push-ups, archer chin-ups, side squats, reverse lunges).
-The goal is to focus on the slow negative as it signals for muscle growth.
+- 3 sets with 45-second rest for each muscle group for the day using an “archer” variation with 3-4 second negatives on each rep. (archer push-ups, archer chin-ups, side squats, reverse lunges).
+The goal is to focus on the SLOW negative as it signals for muscle growth.
+Go to failure on these so it signals to your body to grow larger muscle size (more ATP energy stored in the muscle).
+I use a weighted vest to continue to increase the difficulty.

 Self Experimentation: